 You also use this page to add sections to the performance review.
 Sections are the pages that populate the performance review.
 Typically, sections are created and available for you to select, but if sections are not yet available, you need to create them.
 See Create Review Form Section.

 To add additional steps, click the Add Steps icon next to Review Steps.
-See Review Task - Create - Step 2 - Review Workflow - Add/Edit Review Step.
+See Performance Review Task - Review Workflow - Add/Edit Review Step.

 To access performance review tasks, go to.

 - If you are creating a new review task and you completed the previous page, you can enter information on this page.

 - To edit a review task, in the Options column, click the Edit icon for the appropriate review task.